-Originally, the Tokonoma was developed for putting three Buddhist altar filling; a flower base, a candle stand, an incense burner for Buddhism thought.
+Originally, the Tokonoma was developed for putting three Buddhist altar filling; a flower vase, a candle stand, an incense burner for Buddhism thought.

-The Tokonoma in the tea houses took the different course.
-Unlike the one with the Shoin, it allows the more free style of design and it became kind of the showcase for expressing the sense of the season.
+The Tokonoma in the tea houses took a different course.
+Unlike the one with the Shoin, it allows the more freestyle of design and it became a kind of the showcase for expressing the sense of the season.

 The Tokonoma we see in houses today inherit this spirit of the style to entertain guests with seasonal flowers, plants, and scrolls.

 n the Edo period (1603-1868), the significance of the Tokonoma has changed since Samurai constructed them to boast their authority.